-If ever there was a sensitive topic to discuss, it would have to be about the computers and old* people.
+If ever there was a sensitive topic to discuss, it would have to be about computers and old* people.

 This article is really intended more for younger people who love and may care for older people in their lives.
 I'll discuss observations that I've made over the years from helping these older folks with their computers.